JW012/crime-literacy-income-analysis/data/README.md

 - Literacy rate: `SE.ADT.LITR.ZS`
 - Crime rate (homicides per 100,000): `VC.IHR.PSRC.P5`

+All datasets used in this project consist of 45 observations (countries) with complete data for 2015.

 To access these datasets:

 1. Visit [World Bank Open Data](https://data.worldbank.org/)